|Guide||♦||79 Triplogs||6 Topics|

 Initially, this trail follows an old road then rises along a steep canyon.
 After passing through a gate, the trail ascends a ridge, gradually turning southeast.
-From here to the top of Kendrick Mountain, the trail follows a ridge through meadows, aspen and conifer stands.
+From here to the top of Kendrick Mountain, the trail follows a ridge through meadows, aspen and conifer stand.
 Rock cairns often show the way.
 All of the trail is within the Kendrick Mountain Wilderness.
-It is possible to link up with the Bull Basin Trail via the Connector Trail for an 11 mile hike.
+It is possible to link up with the Bull Basin Trail via the Connector Trail for an 11-mile hike.

 5.5 miles one-way

 About 5 to 6 hours round trip.

 Trailhead at 7260 feet.
-Trail starts at the parking area off Forest Road 154.
+The trail starts at the parking area off Forest Road 154.

 Late spring to early fall.